aledeg/xExtension-RedditImage/README.md

 -----|--------|--------
 Imgur client id | Imgur API client id | _none_

-## Known limitation
+## Known limitations
-- not compatible with PHP 5
+- not compatible with PHP versions under 7.2
 - loaded content can not be reprocessed
 - code is still hackish
 - videos extracted from v.redd.it do not have audio.
 The audio is added by the current extension but is not linked to the video (and will never be).
 You can still enjoy the audio by linking it yourself with the help of the CustomJS extension.
 Here is a quick snippet to sync the sound with the video (tested only in Firefox console):